abiel-lozano/Study-Bot/Documentation/studyBot.md

 # Study-Bot - studyBot.py

->Note: This documentation was created for the December 2023 version of Study-Bot.
+>This documentation was created for the December 2023 version of Study-Bot.

 ## Contents